e‑Live‑Health

 The audience engine for Engines 1 & 2

 Entertainment attracts audiences → Gamified monitoring converts them into actively managed patients → Clinical data enables precision pharma advertising.
-Three engines, one platform.

 The Foundation

-The Bend Equation
+The Pipes Equation

 dC/dt = −Cⁿ · p(t)